 5. San Jose blood bank

 Sometimes simplicity is best, which was surely the case for the San Jose blood bank while looking for new donors.
 By covering a paper ad that prompted people to give blood around a newspaper with a rubber band, they not only formed an image that looked like a tourniquet wrapped around the arm during a blood transfusion, but it also conveyed their message across in a very effective way.
-The idea was quite impacting, and the message was obvious.
+This concept could even be explored further in a research paper on innovative advertising techniques in the healthcare industry

 6. Canva